ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 If you're starting your journey in Venice, you first need to travel to Burano.
 The easiest way is to take the LN (Laguna Nord) ferry from the Fondamenta Nuove stop on Venice's northern shore (there are several different ferry stops so make sure you have the right one).
 The boat is bigger than the city's normal vaporetti, and has a few seats outside.
 Normal Venice ACTV transport tickets are valid for the journey.
 Ferries run every half hour, and the journey time to Burano is 42 minutes.
 If you wish to visit the island of Mazzorbo first, you can alight there and continue to Burano on foot via a bridge.
 A larger boat links Burano with the Lido, heading along the outer edge of the lagoon.

-From Burano you need to take another ferry, the T, which makes the short journey across to Torcello.
-Be very careful which boat you get on, and don't be hesitant to query your destination with the boat staff.
+From Burano you then take another ferry, the T, which makes the short journey across to Torcello.
+Be very careful which boat you get on, and don’t be hesitant to query your destination with the boat staff.
 Different ferries share the same stop in Burano and their timetables sometimes coincide.

 On this site